 Shutting your team out also deprives it of your support and guidance in achieving key objectives.
 It may not even know what its objectives are.
 Your team needs to know it comes first.

 Leaders sometimes equate listening with passivity.
 That’s why some leaders spend more time talking then listening.
 Other leaders listen briefly and form an opinion too quickly.
 It’s called premature assessment.

-Premature assessment kills your chances of getting to the root a problem.
+Premature assessment kills your chances of getting to the root of a problem.
 It also kills your chance of understanding your team’s point of view.
 That can lead to wrong decisions and misunderstandings.

 Nothing siphon’s off motivation faster than micromanaging.
 It’s another classic de-motivation tactic.
 When you micromanage, you cut off your team from the decision-making process.
 This not only de-motivates, it also frustrates team members and paralyzes initiative.